umbrella-network/pegasus-feeds/README.md

 npm install
 ```

-Place text files with equity symbols to be added to the feeds.yaml in the /add/ directory.
+Place text files with equity symbols to be added to the feeds.yaml/feeds-5.5.yaml in the /add/ directory.

-The script expects one symbol per line, and they will be added to the yaml as keys with a "EQ:"-prefix.
+The script expects one symbol per line, and they will be added to the yaml files as keys with a "EQ:"-prefix.

 Duplicate keys will be ignored, and a comment including the source file's name will be added above the new entries in the yaml.